Frequently Asked Questions

 It is ideal to start a dog’s obedience training before problem behaviors set in.
 5-6 months is a good time to start training (right after finishing a puppy class).
 If you adopt a shelter dog, we recommend starting classes or lessons right away to create a successful foundation for your dog.

 What do we learn in the AKC Star Puppy Class?

 The Puppy Preschool program is designed to expose young puppies to a variety of positive experiences.
-There is opportunity to socialize with lots of people, children and other dogs.
-The pups learn basic manners: housebreaking, stopping their play biting, walking on leash, nicely, waiting at open doors, plus laying down and remaining calm.
-Owners learn about canine body language, how a dog uses their senses to perceive the world and how dog’s learn.
+There is opportunity to socialize with people, obstacles and other dogs.
+The pups learn basic manners: housebreaking, stopping their play biting, walking on leash nicely, waiting at open doors, plus laying down and remaining calm.
+Owners learn about canine body language and how dog’s learn.
 These skills help dog owners better understand and communicate with their dogs so they can develop lifetime good habits with their canine companion.

 Do you offer Behavior Modification?